rclone/rclone/docs/content/faq.md

 If you are using `systemd-resolved` (default on Arch Linux), ensure it is at version 233 or higher.
 Previous releases contain a bug which causes not all domains to be resolved properly.

+Additionally with the `GODEBUG=netdns=` environment variable the Go resolver decision can be influenced.
+This also allows to resolve certain issues with DNS resolution.
+See the [name resolution section in the go docs](https://golang.org/pkg/net/#hdr-Name_Resolution).